 Bertolotti described a unilateral and bilateral enlargement of the transverse process of the most caudal lumbar vertebra in 1917, which may articulate or fuse with the sacrum or ilium.

 The vertebra with an anomalous enlargement of the transverse processes is the most caudal lumbar vertebra and is are also called lumbosacral transitional vertebra.

 Lumbosacral transitional vertebrae are congenital spinal anomalies with a spectrum from partial/complete L5 sacralization to partial/complete S1 lumbarization.

-[Sacralization is complete fusion of L5 vertebra to the sacrum leading to 4 lumbar vertebrae exist.
-Lumbarization is condition where S1 separates entirely from the sacrum leading to 6 lumbar vertebrae.]
+[Sacralization is a complete fusion of L5 vertebra to the sacrum leading to 4 lumbar vertebrae exist.
+Lumbarization is a condition where S1 separates entirely from the sacrum leading to 6 lumbar vertebrae.]

 Most people with this transitional vertebra do not experience any symptoms.

 Bertolotti syndrome may cause back pain.
 Though it is rare, it should be suspected in patients with refractory low back pain.